oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 Users who viewed a product before buying it spent approximately 130 to 140 days before purchasing it.
 If a product was purchased and the order was either kept or returned, the average user spent about 220 days before leaving a review, with the most amount of time from receiving a product to reviewing it being 672 days, or 1.84 years.

+As noted before, the numbers mentioned here are unrealistic and are a result of the randomization of dates inherent to the simulated data.

 ## User Engagement and Activity

 During my analysis, I found that 7,000 active users were found to have created an account, but chose never to make a purchase.
+On average, if a customer used our services to buy an item, it is likely that they will use our services an average of two times throughout the lifecycle of their account.

 In total, of all products that were successfully purchased or returned, 65.54% of products received no review.
 In this dataset, users have the possibility of performing one of the following actions: view, purchase, wishlist, and cart.
 Typically, an individual will perform approximately 8 actions throughout the lifecycle of their account.

-As mentioned in the Methods section, the data simulation assigned randomized dates and the order of events.
+As mentioned in the Data Quality section, the data simulation assigned randomized dates and order of events, so a true funnel was not possible.
 The SQL query used to determine the path taken by individuals who completed a purchase found that only 3 cases existed where viewing a product resulted in a successful purchase, while about 59,000 other purchases followed another path that did not conclude in a purchase.

-On average, if a customer used our services to buy an item, it is likely that they will use our services an average of two times throughout the lifecycle of their account.

 ## Revenue Metrics